Dietetic Internship Program

 It is suggested that you use Express Mail, FedEx or any method that guarantees delivery to us within three to four days past the postmark deadline.
 Please check mailing options so the postmark date is readily visible.
 Registered and regular mail may take up to two weeks to arrive.
 Select your mailing option carefully.
-All application materials must be received by Feb.
-28 for the application to be considered.

 Due to the number of applications we receive, we cannot confirm receipt of applications, forms or fees by phone or email.
 However, if you include a self-addressed, postage-paid postcard with your fee and Authorization form we will mail that back to you as a confirmation of receipt.

 Cedars-Sinai will notify top-ranked applicants for an interview early March.
 This interview will take place prior to Applicant Notification Day in April.
 Six dietetic interns will be selected.